Skip to main content

 Build your knowledge to help launch the next generation of medical breakthroughs.

 Today’s health issues will be solved with tomorrow’s diagnosis, monitoring, surgical and therapy technologies.
-With this undergraduate minor, you’ll build a foundation for entering the biomedical device field.
+With a Biomedical Engineering minor, you’ll build a foundation for entering the biomedical device field.

 Program type: